GLOBAL MARKETS-Global stock index gains while US Treasury yields fall | Headlines

 GLOBAL MARKETS-Global stock index gains while US Treasury yields fall

-MSCI's global equities index rose on Monday as Wall Street continued to feed on momentum that took it to a new record high last week, while the U.S. dollar index held steady.
+MSCI's global equities index rose on Monday as Wall Street continued to feed on momentum that took it to a new record high last week, while the U.S. dollar index edged up slightly.
 U.S. Treasury yields fell as investors took advantage of a recent decline in bond prices to enter the market ahead of economic indicators due out later this week that may give new information on the direction of interest rates.

-The STOXX 600 index rose 0.82%, while Europe's broad FTSEurofirst 300 index climbed 15.17 points, or 0.82%.
-The MSCI world equity index, which tracks shares in 49 nations, gained 0.35%.
 In currencies, the U.S. dollar was little changed to slightly lower against a basket of currencies on Monday ahead of central bank policy decisions in Japan and the euro zone that may determine the currency's direction this year.
+"Dollar is in a bit of a holding pattern until central banks kick off tomorrow," said Helen Given, FX trader at Monex USA in Washington.

-The dollar index, which tracks the greenback against a basket of currencies of other major trading partners, was barely up at 103.28.
-The dollar dropped 0.19% against the yen to 147.86 .
-The euro was down 0.1% on the day at $1.0881, having lost 1.4% in a month.
+The dollar index, which tracks the greenback against a basket of currencies of other major trading partners, was up roughly 0.05%.
+The dollar dropped 0.07% against Japan's yen to 148.04.
+The European single currency was down 0.1% on the day at $1.0886, having lost 1.36% in a month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)